Mägo de Oz (album)

 Mägo de Oz is the first studio album by the band Mägo de Oz.

-Unlike later works, this production has arrangements of jazz, blues, country and rock and roll, rhythms that are very different from the current ones and that prevailed in a couple of songs by Jesús de Chamberí.
+Unlike their later metal-oriented works, this production has elements of jazz, blues, country and rock and roll, rhythms that are very different from the current ones and that prevailed in a couple of songs by Jesús de Chamberí.

 The album initially was not very successful (no more than 150 copies sold in the first year), this caused the departure of Chema, Juanma and Tony in the following months.